How to send your pictures as an e-mail attachment.

 2. Your E-mail Manager:

 It is assumed that you will have an e-mail manager, such as Outlook Express.
-However, even if you use an 'on-line' e-mail service such as Hotmail, Yahoo or MSN, the same procedures will apply, although your screen layout may be different.
+However, even if you use an 'on-line' e-mail service such as Gmail, Hotmail, or Yahoo, the same procedures will apply, although your screen layout may be different.

 Log on to your e-mail service and proceed exactly as if you were sending an ordinary (text) e-mail.